-Magnetic fields in veterinary medicine
+Magnetic fields in veterinary medicine – more than just a curiosity

-“Did you know that magnetic field therapies are used in veterinary medicine with excellent health effects?
-That is, it is simply possible to effectively support the organisms of animals – horses, cows, cats, dogs, etc.
+Did you know that magnetic field therapies are used in veterinary medicine with excellent health effects?
+That is, simply put, it is possible to effectively support the bodies of animals – horses, cows, cats, dogs, etc.

 The proof, which we can share with you for now, includes.
 An excerpt from an interview with Janusz Dabrowski by p.
 Beata Brzeziak, a certified equine physiotherapist.